kumuji/trt_yolo_ros/README.md

 ## Performance

 You should expect performance for one processed image around the numbers in the table.
 I checked forums and some users said you can get better numbers if you will switch to `INT8` precision and if you will use `opencv3.8` on jetsons.
 If the numbers are not good enough check those ideas first.
 Probably I will try it out later if you are interested.
-But the numbers you see is as low as you can get with `FP16`.

 Also, you can check runtime yourself, a message is published with debug flag.